 Finally, we would like to stress again the importance of the

-with the wrong epoch !...
+quality of the observing proposal.
 The IRAM interferometer is a powerful, but

 complex and unique instrument, and proposal preparation requires